 Professor Susan Page is an Aboriginal academic whose research focuses on Aboriginal and Torres Strait Islander peoples’ experience of learning and academic work in higher education and student learning in Indigenous Studies.
-Her current position is Professor in the Centre for the Advancement of Indigenous Knowledges, where she is collaborating on a university wide Indigenous Graduate Attribute project.
-Early in her academic career, Susan was awarded a university Excellence in Teaching Award (University of Sydney).
-Susan’s Australian Research Council funded research (with Professor Michelle Trudgett and Dr Neil Harrison) explored best practice for the supervision of Indigenous doctoral students.
-Other recent research includes, examining Indigenous student engagement in Australasian Universities, a project to explore student learning in undergraduate Indigenous Studies, investigating Education curricula inclusive of Darug knowledge traditions and examining the roles of Indigenous academics in Australian Universities.
-Susan is a Director of the National Aboriginal and Torres Strait Islander Higher Education Consortium (Aboriginal Corporation).
+Susan is currently Associate Dean (Indigenous) and Director of the Centre for the Advancement of Indigenous Knowledges, in the Faculty of Arts and Social Sciences.
+From 2015-2018 Susan led a university wide Indigenous Graduate Attribute project.
+Early in her academic career, Susan was awarded a university Excellence in Teaching Award (University of Sydney) and in 2019 she led the CAIK team awarded a National Australian Universities Teaching Award, the Neville Bonner award for Indigenous Education.
+Susan has been an investigator on four Australian Research Council grants.
+From 2015-2018 she was a Director of the National Aboriginal and Torres Strait Islander Higher Education Consortium (Aboriginal Corporation).

-Harrison, N., Trudgett, M. & Page, S. 2017, 'The dissertation examination: identifying critical factors in the success of Indigenous Australian doctoral students', Assessment and Evaluation in Higher Education, vol. 42, pp. 115-127.View/Download from: UTS OPUS or Publisher's site
+Harrison, N, Trudgett, M & Page, S 2017, 'The dissertation examination: identifying critical factors in the success of Indigenous Australian doctoral students', Assessment and Evaluation in Higher Education, vol. 42, pp. 115-127.View/Download from: Publisher's site

 Indigenous Australians represent 2.2% of the working age population, yet account for only 1.4% of all university enrolments.
 In relation to higher degree research students, Indigenous Australians account for 1.1% of enrolments, but only 0.8% of all higher degree research completions.
 This paper reports on findings that emerged from an Australian Research Council-funded study which aimed to establish a model of best practice for the supervision of Indigenous doctoral students.
 The project identified the dissertation examination as one of the critical factors underpinning the success of doctoral candidates.
 Whilst research into the examination process for doctoral students is limited, the research that specifically explores the examination of dissertations submitted by Indigenous students is entirely inadequate.
 Our research identified key epistemological concerns that impact approaches to the examination process, to demonstrate how the dominance of Western methods of research impact the examination process for Indigenous doctoral students.
 This paper explores the experiences of 50 successful Indigenous Australian doctors with a specific focus on their examiner preference and disciplinary requirements.
 It highlights the limitations that some Indigenous students and their supervisors experience in finding an appropriate examiner.

-Trudgett, M., Page, S. & Harrison, N. 2016, 'Brilliant Minds: A Snapshot of Successful Indigenous Australian Doctoral Students', Australian Journal of Indigenous Education, vol. 45, no. 1, pp. 70-79.View/Download from: UTS OPUS or Publisher's site
+Trudgett, M, Page, S & Harrison, N 2016, 'Brilliant Minds: A Snapshot of Successful Indigenous Australian Doctoral Students', AUSTRALIAN JOURNAL OF INDIGENOUS EDUCATION, vol. 45, no. 1, pp. 70-79.View/Download from: Publisher's site

 Increases in participation by Aboriginal and Torres Strait Islander students in higher education across Australia continue to be promising.
 However, it is also known that Indigenous students' attrition, retention and completion rates remain areas of concern.
 In this paper, we report our findings from an analysis of Indigenous student responses to the 2009 Australasian Survey of Student Engagement.
 Overall, Indigenous Australian students express positive responses in relation to engagement, but are more likely than non-Indigenous students to be planning to depart.
 We explore this somewhat unexpected anomaly, whilst also suggesting that much more needs to be known about our Indigenous students, including, for example, whom they may interact with at university; where they turn for support; and why they may decide to leave.
 Our findings strongly indicate that better national and institutional data are needed to address the current gaps in knowledge relating to Indigenous student populations in Australia and around the world.